Torreya taxifolia: The role of pathogens in the die-off

 The 1967 article by S. A. Alfieri Jr. et al, as summarized in the previous section, became a turning point in conservation concern for Florida torreya.
 Henceforth, conservation initiatives focused on determining why disease had killed virtually all the older stems, the identities of the disease agent (or agents), and how to proceed with species rehabilitation.

 Alfieri, with additional colleagues, continued studies of Torreya pathogens well into the 1980s.
 His 1987 pathology team identified a half-dozen "associated microorganisms," mostly fungi.
 The team reported that since 1962, "natural populations have drastically diminished for reasons not fully understood.
 No reproduction from seed is taking place and only stump sprouts can be found in native areas."
-The canker disease had also spread to plants cultivated outside the native range such as in the University of Florida campus in Gainesville and in the Alfred B. Maclay Gardens State Park in Tallahassee.
+The canker disease had also appeared in horticultural specimens planted outside the native range, such as in the University of Florida campus in Gainesville and in the Alfred B. Maclay Gardens State Park in Tallahassee.

 An achievement in disease understanding was offered by the team in their 1987 paper: "the first documented report of pathogenicity."
 It was team member Nabih Elias El-Gholl who had made the initial discovery in 1985, now worked into a full report in this 1987 publication.
 The pathogen, Fusarium lateritium, is a kind of filamentous fungus that infected and killed torreya needles in laboratory experimentation.
 It has a global distribution and infects a variety of agricultural plants.
 Fusarium is a species-rich genus, and it is highlighted here because in 2011 its role in torreya pathology gained renewed attention as a lethal pathogen.
-At that time, the fungal agent would be documented as the cause of stem cankers, and it would be awarded a new species name, Fusarium torreyae.
+At that time, the fungal agent was documented as the cause of stem cankers, and in 2013 it was given a new species name, Fusarium torreyae.